 Can You Pass a Background Check With a Dismissed Misdemeanor?

 Passing a background check with a dismissed misdemeanor should be no problem in most cases.
-In general, the NICS is only interested in convictions, although the background check system that the FBI uses to perform gun background checks include all criminal history information including charges that were later dropped, this should not factor into the decision.
+In general, the NICS is only interested in convictions, although the background check system that the FBI uses to perform gun background checks includes all criminal history information including charges that were later dropped, this should not factor into the decision.

 Keep in mind that this only applies to criminal charges that have been officially dropped.
 Individuals who have been indicted for domestic violence for example, will not be able to purchase a gun until the charges have been resolved.